 Not every issue warrants a corrective action.
-The purpose of issuing a corrective action plan is to identify and resolve problems that are systemic, something that endangers a company’s QMS.
+The purpose of issuing a corrective action plan is to identify and resolve problems that are systemic, something that endangers a company’s Quality Management System software.

 Quality managers and their teams can choose an appropriate risk analysis technique to determine the severity of a non-conformity and decide if a corrective action is needed.
 The most frequently used approaches are FMEA and HAZOP.
 This is a good way to inculcate risk management right at the start of the process and help qualify the level of risk and impact an issue brings to the organization, product, and/or services.